position Wide Receivers Coach

 Alma Mater Ohio State, '09

-Hartline has completed two seasons coaching with the Buckeyes.
-He was a quality control coach for the team throughout 2017 and then was named interim receivers coach in July of 2018.
-Hartline is a 2009 Ohio State University graduate who spent seven seasons in the National Football League with six years as a Miami Dolphin and his final season with the Cleveland Browns.
+Hartline was a standout Ohio State receiver and is a 2009 Ohio State graduate who spent seven seasons in the National Football League with six years as a Miami Dolphin and his final season with the Cleveland Browns.

-This year’s wide receiver room also became the first in school history to have four players with at least 1,000 career receiving yards.
-Campbell finished with 1,768 career receiving yards, Hill has 1,642, McLaurin had 1,251 and Dixon had 1,146.
+Hartline’s 2018 unit also became the first in school history to have four players with at least 1,000 career receiving yards.
+Campbell finished with 1,768 career receiving yards, Hill had 1,642 after his junior season, McLaurin had 1,251 and Dixon had 1,146.

 Among former Buckeye receivers who played in the NFL, Hartline ranks high statistically when comparing them: he is fifth among NFL Buckeyes in yards, per catch average (13.9) and games started; sixth in games played and receptions; and seventh in touchdowns.